 Key Findings:

-: Nearly 80% of the galaxies in our sample contained discernible NSCs, a higher detection rate than previous studies.
+Detection Rate: Nearly 80% of the galaxies in our sample contained discernible NSCs, a higher detection rate than previous studies.
 This underscores the importance of high-resolution imaging.

 Physical Properties: We measured the sizes, masses, and brightness of the NSCs in all three bands.
 These measurements were used to estimate their masses accurately.